CoolMarvel43/SHS-UFO-Edits/Sources/All-Traditional/README.md

 Because of this, the CN design by Changzhou Sinotype (and Arphic) and JP design by Adobe (and Iwata) can look quite different in terms of component proportions, counter (中宮) and visual gravity (重心), and even the curvature of some drop strokes (CN favours stiffer strokes like Founder’s Lantinghei, while JP favours curvier strokes).

-For example, the radicals (口, 心(忄), 木, 水(氵), 火(灬), etc.) are designed differently between JP and CN glyphs, even if there's no obvious regional difference between the two.
-The following diagram illustrates the point.
+In the following diagram, the radicals (口, 心(忄), 木, 水(氵), 火(灬), etc.) are designed differently between JP and CN glyphs, even if there's no obvious regional difference between the two.

 ![Source Han Sans JP vs CN design](img/SHS_JP_vs_CN.png)